schemaio/schema-node-client/README.md

 *Schema is the platform to build and scale ecommerce.*

-Create an account at https://schema.io
+Create a free account at https://schema.io

 ## Usage example